Always on time! Liverpool 'legend' Origi still delivering for Klopp despite the doubters

 Liverpool would have sold him last summer had a decent offer arrived.
 It didn’t.
 Clubs sniffed and asked questions but, much to Klopp’s surprise, nobody bid.

-“I cannot believe that people think if you don’t play for Liverpool you cannot be good,” he said on Saturday.
+“I cannot believe that people think if you don’t play [every game] for Liverpool, you cannot be good,” he said on Saturday.

 There are plenty who struggle to understand Origi’s apparent willingness to settle for a bit-part role at Anfield.
-This, after all, is his seventh season as a Liverpool player and he has started only 34 Premier League matches.
-Last season he made just 17 appearances in all competitions, and failed to register a single league goal.
+After all, he has started only 34 Premier League matches for Liverpool.
+Last season, he made just 17 appearances in all competitions, and failed to register a single league goal.

 Plenty of Liverpool fans hope for an upgrade, for a player who can push to start games regularly.
 An attacking signing next summer is likely, with Leeds’ Raphinha and West Ham’s Jarrod Bowen among those being watched.